-So exactly what is a veteran?
+So exactly what are veterans?
 “A veteran – whether active duty, discharged, retired or reserve – is someone who, at one point in his/her life, wrote a blank check made payable to the United States of America, for an amount of up to, and including, his/her life.”
 Thank you to John O’Brien, who shared this quote in a recent article in the Concord Monitor.

 I am so very thankful for all the men and women who have served or are serving our country to protect our freedom.
 So, on Monday, November 11th, I will be giving a shout-out on Twitter, Instagram, Facebook, and … of course LinkedIn.